 Tooth decay has different stages and each presents different symptoms and risks.
 When the decay first appears, there are few symptoms.
-As it progresses in size and the bruise grows, it causes sensitivity to hot and cold foods as well as sugar.
-Sometimes tooth decay causes a constant pain.
+As it progresses in size and the bruise grows, it causes sensitivity to hot and cold food as well as sugar.
+Sometimes tooth decay causes constant pain.
 If left untreated, the tooth becomes infected as decay reaches the nerves.
-Infection in the tooth can cause an abscess that can cause severe pain, swelling of the face and fever.
+Infection in the tooth can cause an abscess that can cause severe pain, swelling of the face, and fever.
 If there is still no intervention in the later stages, this may require root canal treatment or tooth extraction.

 Can tooth decay be prevented?